mithril-security/blindai-preview/README.md

 <!-- ABOUT THE PROJECT -->
 ## 🔒 About The Project

-**BlindAI** is an **AI inference server** with an **added privacy layer**, protecting the data sent to models.

-It facilitates  **privacy-friendly AI model deployment** by letting AI engineers upload and delete models to their secure server instance using our **Python API**.
+BlindAI facilitates  **privacy-friendly AI model deployment** by letting AI engineers upload and delete models to their secure server instance using our **Python API**.
 Clients can then connect to the server, upload their data and run models on it without compromising on privacy.

 Data sent by users to the AI model is kept **confidential at all times**.
 Neither the AI service provider nor the Cloud provider (if applicable), can see the data.